dotnet/AspNetCore.Docs/aspnetcore/includes/mvc-intro/adding-model3.md

 Earlier in this tutorial, you saw how a controller can pass data or objects to a view using the `ViewData` dictionary.
 The `ViewData` dictionary is a dynamic object that provides a convenient late-bound way to pass information to a view.

 MVC also provides the ability to pass strongly typed model objects to a view.
-This strongly typed approach enables better compile-time checking of your code and richer [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx) in Visual Studio (VS).
-The scaffolding mechanism in VS used this approach (that is, passing a strongly typed model) with the `MoviesController` class and views when it created the methods and views.
+This strongly typed approach enables better compile-time checking of your code and richer [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx).
+The scaffolding mechanism used this approach (that is, passing a strongly typed model) with the `MoviesController` class and views when it created the methods and views.

 Examine the generated `Details` method in the *Controllers/MoviesController.cs* file:

 [!code-csharp[Main](../../tutorials/first-mvc-app/start-mvc/sample/MvcMovie/Controllers/MoviesController.cs?name=snippet_details)]

-The `id` parameter is generally passed as route data, for example `http://localhost:1234/movies/details/1` sets:
+The `id` parameter is generally passed as route data.
+For example `http://localhost:5000/movies/details/1` sets:

 * The controller to the `movies` controller (the first URL segment).
 * The action to `details` (the second URL segment).